ufal/npfl129/labs/faq.md

   To update the repository, run `git pull` inside the repository directory.

-- _How to keep the course repository as a branch in your repository_
+- _How to keep the course repository as a branch in your repository?_

   If you want to store the course repository just in a local branch of your existing repository, you can run the following command while in it: